JSB-UCLA/scReadSim/docs/source/tutorials/scRNAseq_10X.md

 For scRNA-seq, scReadSim autamatically uses gene transcript regions as the feature space.
 Specifically, scReasSim takes gene regions as foreground features and the copmlementary regions along the reference genome as the background features.

 ### Specify input parameters
+Specify the absolute path of output directory.
+Create output directory if it does not exist.

 ```{code-block} python3
 outdirectory = "example/outputs" # use absolute path